gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 title: Maintaining a Plugin
 ---

 The Gatsby community thrives on the power of plugins, you often find that there is a plugin for almost everything ranging from source plugins, to transformer plugins, to plugins that are plugins for other plugin.
-There is a guide on the [naming conventions for plugins](https://www.gatsbyjs.org/docs/naming-a-plugin/), check it out to learn more.
+There is a guide on the [naming conventions for plugins](/docs/naming-a-plugin/), check it out to learn more.

-> Wondering how to [Create a plugin](/docs/creating-plugins) Look no further.
+> Wondering how to [create a plugin](/docs/creating-plugins) Look no further.
 Start contributing.

 ## What is a plugin?